Eroica-cpp/uwhpsc/notes/homeworks.rst

 Homework
 ====================

-There will be 6 homeworks during the quarter, (10 points each) with tentative due dates
+There will be 6 homeworks during the quarter with tentative due dates listed below:

- * Homework 1: 4/10
+ * :ref:`homework1`: 4/10
  * Homework 2: 4/17
  * Homework 3: 5/1
  * Homework 4: 5/8